AdamWhiteHat/TotalWinUICustomization/README.md

 In order to work around these restrictions and to extend the life of this application and its functionality, this application implements a little trick: In addition to setting the (largely ignored) registry key values, behind the scenes it creates a Windows theme file with all of the relevant, equivalent theme values set, and installs it.

-If you are running Windows 8 or earlier, this application should work as intended for you.
+- **If you are running Windows 8 or earlier, this application should work as intended for you.**
-Windows 10 and Windows 11 users, you might find this application work intermittently or with mixed results.
-Unfortunately, this is beyond my control.
+- **Windows 10 and Windows 11 users, you might find this application works intermittently or with mixed results.** Unfortunately, this is beyond my control.